Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Materials and methods

+From Equation \ref{moran_eq} we can imply the weak side of using the Moran's $I$ statistic for ship plume enhancement -- apart from the clusters of high values, the given method enhances clusters of low-value pixels at the same time.
+The methodology proposed in this study, however, is designed in a way so that this negative impact is minimized.

-\subsection{Ship sector}
+\subsubsection{Ship sector}

-A plume produced by a ship at a given moment will be displaced, over time, in the direction of the prevailing wind.
-Therefore, having the wind information available, we can narrow the analysis to the part of the \textit{ship plume image}, where the probability to find the plume of the ship is the highest.
-To achieve this, for each analyzed ship, we define a Region of Interest (ROI) or \textit{ship sector}.
-As a starting point of the \textit{ship sector's} definition, we use the calculated based on available wind information, \textit{wind-shifted ship track}.
+A plume produced by a ship at a given moment will be displaced, over time, in the direction of the wind in the analyzed area.
+Having the wind information available, we would like to restrict the analysis to the part of the \textit{ship plume image}, where the probability to find the plume of the ship is the highest.
+We perform the area restriction by defining an ROI of an analyzed ship, which we call a \textit{ship sector}.
+The area of the \textit{ship sector} is determined on the basis of information about the ship's trajectory and the speed/direction of the local wind.

+As a starting point of the \textit{ship sector's} definition, we use the \textit{wind-shifted ship track}, calculated as described in \ref{ship_tracks}.
 We then calculate the \textit{extreme wind-shifted tracks} by adding the margin of wind-related uncertainty to either side of the \textit{wind-shifted ship track}.
 The \textit{extreme wind-shifted tracks} delineate the borders of the \textit{ship sector}, showing the extreme possible positions of the plume, taking the wind measurement uncertainty into account.
-The wind uncertainty is assumed due to the limited spatial and temporal resolution of wind data \cite{georgoulias2020detection} and, as reported in several studies (\cite{belmonte2019characterizing, trindade2019erastar}) measurement bias.
+The wind uncertainty is assumed due to the limited spatial and temporal resolution of wind data \cite{georgoulias2020detection}, based on reported in several studies (\cite{belmonte2019characterizing, trindade2019erastar}) measurement bias, as well as assumptions of constant wind mentioned in Section \ref{ship_tracks}.
 Illustrations of the \textit{extreme wind-shifted tracks} and the resulting \textit{ship sector} are shown in Figures \ref{image_pipeline}(e) and \ref{image_pipeline}(f), respectively.
-Based on our assumptions, the plume always lies within the \textit{ship sector} boundaries; thus, only pixels lying within the \textit{ship sector} are taken into consideration in further analysis.
-All parameters related to the \textit{ship sector} can be found in Appendix \ref{ASector_params}.
+As a result of the delineation of the \textit{ship sector} area, the plume should always lie within the \textit{ship sector} boundaries.
+Only pixels lying within the \textit{ship sector} are taken into consideration in further analysis.
+Parameters related to the \textit{ship sector} can be found in Table \ref{tab: sector params}.

-\subsection{Feature set construction}
+\subsubsection{Feature set construction}